Atriplex nummularia: Description

 Atriplex nummularia is a perennial halophyte species that is extremely hardy, thriving in particularly harsh environments such as saline and alkaline lowlands.
 A. nummularia is the largest species of Australian saltbush, typically growing 2–4m wide and up to 3m tall in either a sprawling or erect arrangement.

 It develops a lattice of woody stems which branch from or close to ground level and utilises a taproot with a subsequent root system that is moderate to deep.
-It is a deciduous plant, with simple alternate leaves that often have dull teeth and are irregular in shape, varying between circular and triangular.
+It is an evergreen plant, with simple alternate leaves that often have dull teeth and are irregular in shape, varying between circular and triangular.
 The leaves range between 1–5 cm long and have a silvery-grey coating on both sides with a scaly texture.

 Although hermaphroditic variations with bisexual flowers have been reported this species is generally regarded as dioecious, with male and female flowers occurring on separate plants.
 The male flowers are at the ends of branches in disjunct beads, whereas the female flowers grow along panicles in dense clusters typically around 20 cm in length.
 After the female flower has been fertilised, leafy bracts become enlarged and surround the developing seed.

 The seeds themselves are typically round with a thick, woody seed coat and an overall reddish-brown appearance.
 Attached only at the base, the fruiting bracteoles are fan shaped and generally grow between 0.5–1 cm wide.